e-picas/markdown-extended/CONTRIBUTING.md

 The development process of the package requires some external dependencies to work, loaded via [Composer](http://getcomposer.org/).
 To install them, run:

-    // install Composer if your don't have it curl -sS https://getcomposer.org/installer | php
+    // install Composer if you don't have it curl -sS https://getcomposer.org/installer | php

     // install PHP dependencies